How Can a Business Encourage Intrapreneurship?

 All levels of management need to understand the importance of open-mindedness to create a culture where employees are comfortable bringing ideas forward.
 Be open to criticism and feedback, accept that there may be problems you aren’t aware of, and trust employees to come up with ideas that you may never have thought of.

 Small companies with just two or three managers may be able to build a culture of trust between employees and management without the need for an intrapreneurship program.
 Larger companies, however, should have an idea management system where anyone can share ideas easily, and all ideas are given careful consideration.
-This tells all your employees, regardless of their position in the company and their relationship with their managers, that their ideas are welcome.
+This tells all your employees, regardless of their position in the company and their relationship with their managers, that their ideas are welcome and encourages intrapreneurial behaviour.

 2. Make Time and Space for Intrapreneurship